-Compound edaravone can improve acute brain injury considerably in animal models of focal cerebral ischaemia (reperfused or permanent) and whole cerebral ischaemia reperfusion.
-No drug interaction in vivo between edaravone and (+)-borneol was observed from the preclinical pharmacokinetic study, including absorption, distribution, metabolism and excretion.
+Edaravone Dexborneol can improve acute brain injury considerably in animal models of focal cerebral ischaemia (reperfused or permanent) and whole cerebral ischaemia reperfusion.22 No drug interaction in vivo between edaravone and (+)-borneol was observed from the preclinical pharmacokinetic study, including absorption, distribution, metabolism and excretion.
 Edaravone and (+)-borneol rapidly distributed in most tissues and excreted mainly from urine and bile in a conjunction form.
-Edaravone, (+)-borneol and compound edaravone were not inhibitors or inducers of major CYP (Cytochrome P450 proteins) enzymes (online supplementary table 2).
+Edaravone, (+)-borneol and Edaravone Dexborneol were not inhibitors or inducers of major CYP (Cytochrome P450 proteins) enzymes (online supplementary table 2).
 The risk of genetic and reproductive toxicity was not observed in the preclinical studies (online supplementary tables 3 and 4).
-The pathophysiological mechanism of cerebral ischaemic injury is complex, involving factors such as excitatory amino acids, calcium overload, free radicals, inflammatory response and apoptosis.
-18 Pharmacological intervention alone cannot affect this complex process effectively.
-Studies that engage multiple targets to improve ischaemic injury are ongoing.
-23-25 In theory, using two different agents to target different steps of ischaemic injury is likely superior to a single agent in preventing ischaemia.
+The pathophysiological mechanism of cerebral ischaemic injury is complex, involving factors such as excitatory amino acids, calcium overload, free radicals, inflammatory response and apoptosis.18 Pharmacological intervention alone cannot affect this complex process effectively.9 Studies that engage multiple targets to improve ischaemic injury are ongoing.^{23-25} In theory, using two different agents to target different steps of ischaemic injury is likely superior to a single agent in preventing ischaemia.26

-Compound edaravone enhanced inhibition of iNOS and TNF-α expression and lower level of ONOO in the ischaemic brain.
+Edaravone Dexborneol enhanced inhibition of iNOS and TNF- α expression and lower level of ONOO- in the ischaemic brain.
 It could contribute to the synergetic effect of edaravone and borneol in combination.
 However, this study has several limitations.
-First, since the study is a phase II study and the sample is small, we cannot make further explorations on the effect of compound edaravone on each TOAST (Trial of Org 10 172 in Acute Stroke Treatment) type with stratification analysis, which will be done in the phase III study.
-Second, for ethical reasons, only a positive control group (edaravone group) was set up in the study and there was no placebo control group.
-Third, since no blood samples were collected from the patients in the study, we cannot measure the changes in inflammatory factors before and after medication, and inflammatory factors will be used as secondary indicators to analyse the anti-inflammatory effect of compound edaravone.
+First, since the study is a phase II study and the sample is small, we cannot make further explorations on the effect of Edaravone Dexborneol on each TOAST (Trial of Org 10 172 in Acute Stroke Treatment) type with stratification analysis, which will be done in the phase III study.
+Second,